 F = (1 + beta^2) * precision * recall / (beta^2 * precision + recall)

-• With 0 < beta < 1 we care more about precision
+0 < beta < 1

-• With beta > 1 we care more about recall
+we care more about recall - With

-• With beta = 1 it is somewhere in the middle.
+it is somewhere in the middle.

 How to compute: